 It depends on the strength of the dose, but effects usually last between three and six hours.

-Yes.
-So much that even doctors prescribing them legitimately won’t give them to you for more than a month – tops.
+Probably.
+So much so that even doctors prescribing them legitimately won’t give them to you for more than a month – tops.

-You quickly develop a tolerance and have to take more to get the same effect.
+This is because you quickly develop a tolerance and have to take more to get the same effect.
 They’re also psychologically addictive, as people enjoy the calm, serene feeling you get and want to hold onto it.
+If you or anyone you know is struggling to find addiction treatment, read our article to find some resources and advice.

-Once you’ve got going with a tranq habit, coming off them is about as much fun as a root canal done by a toddler.
+Once you’ve come down with a tranq habit, coming off them is about as much fun as getting a root canal done by a toddler.
 If you’ve been prescribed them, do NOT come off them without talking it through with your doctor, as they’ll probably want you to decrease your dose over time.
-Suddenly coming off them cold turkey can cause seizures, psychotic behaviour, and could even be fatal.
+Suddenly coming off them cold turkey can cause seizures, psychosis, and death.

 - Mild to severe anxiety and panic attacks